Updated on November 18th, 2020

 So you’ve lived a while.
 Half a century, to be precise – congratulations!

-Hopefully, you know yourself quite well by now: What makes you tick.
+Hopefully, you know yourself quite well by now (if not, why not spend some time considering this?): What makes you tick.
 What works for you, and what doesn’t.
 What makes you happy.
 What you love.
 What your strengths are.
 And your challenges.
 And so on.

 What perfect pre-requisites to take the reins of your life into your own hands, and make conscious, wanted, positive changes.
 And design a life that really suits who you are!